keikhcheung/keikhcheung.github.io/_pages/about.md

 My background crosses design, socio-politics and digital humanities.
 I am an alumnus of *École Normale Supérieure de Lyon*, Hong Kong Baptist University and *Université Sorbonne Nouvelle Paris 3*.

 I wrote my master’s thesis on UX of voice assistants, where I explored how to design for anticipatory assistance based on usage environments’ context.
 You can [read it online](https://dumas.ccsd.cnrs.fr/dumas-01981716){:target="_blank"}.

-I gave a guest lecture at MacEwan University’s Design Studies about UX in voice user interface (DESN 341).
+I also gave a guest lecture at MacEwan University’s Design Studies about UX in voice user interface (DESN 341).